r00tmebaby/LinkedIn-Downloader/README.md

 <img src="https://i.imgur.com/SrpYArO.png"></img>

+<b>What it does?</b></br>
 LinkedIn GUI version is capable to download multiple courses from LinkedIn Learning by a given list.
-The program is very simple, what was my plan to avoid complicated things.

 <b>About the program</b></br>
  The program is based on SeleniumWebDriver library and is written in python and the code converted to executable.
 My idea was to make it easier for using since not everyone is familiar with python, consoles, libraries and so on, but anyone can run a simple exe file.
 So said, you do not need to have python or libraies installed on your pc to run the program, everything is built in the exe istelf.
 Of course the downside is that it can be only run on Windows operation system.
 Obviously this is not the best solution, not even the fastest but the target here is to have easy for using, free and functional program.
 So following production standarts (which I am not aware of anyway) does not make any sense here.